Xiaomi Mi TV Stick 1080p

 Size: 9.24 x 3.20 x 1.52 cm

 Test: Xiaomi Mi TV Stick

-Xiaomi has arrived on the European market and in mid-July 2020 as part of the "Xiaomi Ecosystem Product Launch" presented many new products.
-The Chinese electronics giant has the specially for the western market Xiaomi Mi TV Stick featured in the Price range up to 40 euros competes.
+Xiaomi has arrived on the European market and presented many new products in mid-July 2020 as part of the “Xiaomi Ecosystem Product Launch”.
+The Chinese electronics giant has introduced the Xiaomi Mi TV Stick especially for the western market, which competes in the price range up to 40 euros.

 Design and workmanship

 The design of a streaming stick usually doesn't play a big role, because after unpacking it usually disappears right behind the television.
 In the case of the Xiaomi TV Stick, however, we have to go into more detail about the design.
 Especially when it comes to the case.

 At 15 millimeters, the Xiaomi Mi TV Stick is comparatively thick.
 At the same time, the HDMI connector is a bit short at 6 millimeters.
 Connector lengths of 8 millimeters are common.
 Problems can arise depending on how close the TV's HDMI inputs are to one another or how far the connections protrude into the housing.
 For the test, the stick was connected to a Samsung and a Philips television.
 On the Philips TV, the HDMI connections were so close to the edge of the housing that the stick only fit in the middle entrance.
 On the Samsung TV, the stick did not protrude deep enough into the housing that there were contact problems.

 Xiaomi is aware of the problem and has adjusted the scope of delivery accordingly.
 The scope of delivery of our test device, which we received at the beginning of October, now also includes an HDMI extension cable, although it is not listed as part of the scope of delivery.
 This cable was not yet included in the release version!